Pre-Arrival Information for Research Scholars, Faculty and Staff

 • Cash, travelers checks, credit cards

 As soon as possible after your arrival at UT Health Science Center, please call to make an appointment to come to the OIA (901-448-8484).
-Bring with you your passport, I-94, any visa documents issued to you (DS-2019, Immigration approval notice) and verification of insurance coverage for yourself and any dependents if you are a J-1 visa holder.
+Bring with you your passport, any visa documents issued to you (DS-2019, USCIS approval notice) and verification of insurance coverage for yourself and any dependents if you are a J-1 visa holder.